 Ms. Madueña generously donates her time to immigration legal clinics held by various non-profit organizations all over the Bay Area.
-In addition, she provides continuing education opportunities for the immigrant community, and conducts seminars/workshops for potential clients, employers, and third-party administrators on a regular basis.
+She is also a mentor attorney with the Santa Barbara County Immigrant Legal Defense Center where she provides strategic guidance to pro bono attorneys handling immigration cases.
+In addition, Ms. Madueña provides continuing education opportunities for the immigrant community, and conducts seminars/workshops for potential clients, employers, and third-party administrators on a regular basis.

 During her free-time, Ms. Madueña enjoys spending time with her husband, Anthoney, and their dog, Lola.
 She also likes to read, stay active, go to the beach, and travel.
-As the daughter of a retired U.S. Navy Seabee, she has traveled the globe and speaks Spanish fluently and is proficient in Italian.
+As the daughter of a retired U.S. Navy Seabee, she has traveled the globe and speaks Spanish fluently and is proficient in Italian and Portuguese.

 If you entered the Unites States with a valid visa and are married to a U.S. citizen or have a U.S. citizen parent or child, you may be able to obtain your green card without leaving the U.S. For more information, please click here: https://www.uscis.gov/greencard/adjustment-of-status